MCUdude/MajorCore/README.md

 This frees 384 bytes of flash memory on ATmega8/88/168/328 and 320 bytes on the ATmega48.

 Note that you need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Bootloader settings*.

+# Baud rate option
+Since Urboot has automatic baud rate detection, the upload baud rate can be changed without having to re-flash the bootloader.
+The default baud rate setting will pick a suited baud rate that also works with the legacy Optiboot bootloader used in earlier MajorCore versions.
+The other baud rate options may or may not work, depending on the clock frequency and accuracy of the clock source.
+A rule of thumb is that "non-round" baud rates like 230400 works best with "non-round" clock speeds like 18.4320 MHz, while "round" ones like 16 MHz work best with "round" baud rates like 250000.

 ## BOD option